Spin distribution of fission fragments involving bending and wriggling modes: CONSTRUCTION OF SPIN DISTRIBUTIONS OF PRIMARY FISSION FRAGMENTS

 \subsection{Role of transverse bending and wriggling oscillations in the spin distributions of PFF}

-Approaching the scission point of the nucleus, as mentioned in the~\cref{sec: intro}, the pre-fragments undergo different vibrational modes, leading to the pumping of the spins of the PFF.
-Since the fissioning nucleus remains ``cold'' until the moment of rupture, bending and wriggling oscillations play the main role.
-Then, according to~\cite{nix1965}, the spin distribution density function can be represented as the product of the probability density functions of these two independent modes, which have a form similar to the normal distribution.
-The exponent is dimensionless and the energy of the oscillations is measured in MeV.
-In this case, the probability distribution can be written as
+Approaching the scission point, as discussed in Introduction, the pre-fragments undergo the collective oscillation modes that generate the PFF spins.
+Since, by the cold-scission postulate, the fissioning nucleus remains ``cold'' up to rupture, only the bending and wriggling oscillations play a significant role.
+Following~\cite{nix1965}, the spin-distribution density can then be written as the product of probability densities of these two independent modes, each of approximately normal form.
+With the oscillation energies, the probability distribution reads

-where the index $k = w, \, b$ corresponds to wriggling or bending oscillations, $I_k$ is the moment of inertia of these modes.
-In the following we will use the parameter $C_k$, which is the product of the quantities $I_k \hbar \omega_{0_k}$.
-The frequency $\omega_{0_k}$ is determined by the classical formula
+where the index $t = w, \, b$ corresponds to wriggling or bending oscillations, $I_t$ is the moment of inertia of these modes.
+In the following we will use the parameter $C_t$, which is the product of the quantities $I_t \hbar \omega_{0_t}$.
+The frequency $\omega_{0_t}$ is determined by the classical formula

-where $K_k$ is the stiffness coefficient of the corresponding oscillations~\cite{nix1965}, and $I_k$ is the moment of inertia of the given type of vibration.
+where $\kappa_t$ is the stiffness coefficient of the corresponding oscillations~\cite{nix1965}, and $I_t$ is the moment of inertia of the given type of vibration.

-Calculating the values of the frequencies for each pair of PFFs is a non-trivial task.
-We used the results of ~\cite{shneidman2002}, which attempted to solve this problem for the case of bending oscillations in the spontaneous fission of $\rm ^{252}Cf$.
-Since a wide range of experimental data was not yet available at the time of the calculation, the authors of ~\cite{shneidman2002} estimated the frequencies for only 8 pairs of PFFs, not 31 as in the paper~\cite{wilson2021}.
-Nevertheless, the mass-number range for the light fragment was in the region $[100, 120]$ and for the heavy fragment in the region $[132, 152]$, almost completely covering the range we are investigating.
-According to~\cite{shneidman2002} there is a linear dependence of the frequencies of the oscillations on the mass number of the fragment $A_f$ in these regions.
-Therefore, we believe it is reasonable to estimate the values for the missing pairs using the method of maximum likelihood.
+Calculating the oscillation frequencies for each PFF pair is a non-trivial task.
+For the bending mode we rely on the results of Ref.~\cite{shneidman2002}, who computed $\omega_{0_t}$ for the spontaneous fission of $\rm ^{252}Cf$.
+Because a broad set of experimental data was not yet available at that time, only 8 PFF pairs were treated there, rather than the 31 pairs of~\cite{wilson2021}; nevertheless they span the light-fragment range $[100, 120]$ and the heavy-fragment range $[132, 152]$, which almost completely covers the region studied here.
+The specific result that we use is the approximately linear dependence of $\omega_{0_t}$ on the fragment mass number $A_f$ in these regions, which we exploit to interpolate and extrapolate to the PFF pairs not treated explicitly there.